List of Debian project leaders: Martin Michlmayr

 Martin Michlmayr is a free and open-source software advocate and Debian developer.
 Michlmayr completed a doctorate in technology management at the University of Cambridge in 2007.
 The focus of this research was on quality improvement in free software and open source projects, and particularly on release management processes and practices.
-Between 2008 and 2014 served on the board of directors of the Open Source Initiative and is a member of Software Freedom Conservancy's evaluation committee.
+Between 2008 and 2014, he served on the board of directors of the Open Source Initiative and is a member of Software Freedom Conservancy's evaluation committee.
 In the past he acted as an advisor to Software in the Public Interest.

 He was elected as Debian project leader in 2003 and re-elected to that position in 2004.

 Branden Robinson

-G. Branden Robinson is known for his contributions to the packaging of the X Window System, and his tenure as the Debian project leader from April 2005 to April 2006.
+G. Branden Robinson is known for his contributions to the packaging of the X Window System and his tenure as the Debian project leader from April 2005 to April 2006.
 He has contributed to Debian since 1998.
 His most visible contribution is his long-time maintenance of the X Window System packages, which he took over from Mark W. Eichin by uploading the 3.3.2 release of the XFree86 packages on 1998-03-25.
-Robinson was elected by his fellow developers in 2005, after running for the position five times between 2001 and 2005.
+Robinson was elected by his fellow developers in 2005 after running for the position five times between 2001 and 2005.
 He succeeded Martin Michlmayr, who had been elected project leader in 2003 and 2004.
 During Branden Robinson's term as a leader, the project achieved some incremental successes, such as a stable point release of stable by new release managers for that distribution, having AMD64 added to testing, and the inclusion of modular X in unstable.